MicrosoftDocs/power-automate-docs/articles/mobile/manage-approvals.md

 ---
-title: Manage approvals on the go in Power Automate mobile | Microsoft Docs
+title: Manage approvals in the Power Automate mobile app for Android | Microsoft Docs
-description: View, approve, or reject requests in Power Automate mobile.
+description: Learn how to view, approve, or reject requests in the Power Automate mobile app for Android.
 services: ''
 suite: flow
 documentationcenter: na